 Let’s take a closer look at the questions:

 Essay 1.
 Briefly summarise your current (or most recent) job, including the nature of work, major responsibilities, and, where relevant, employees under your supervision, size of budget, clients/ products and results achieved.
 (250 words maximum)

 While the essays for most programs begin by addressing the overall progression of the applicant’s career up to this point, INSEAD’s first question requests a snapshot of the applicant’s career at this moment.
 Even if you have held a number of positions within the same organization, it’s best to maintain focus on your current position and responsibilities, as per the instructions.
 Keeping in mind that this will be the adcom’s introduction to your materials, you might also provide the context necessary for the reader to understand your place within your company’s organizational structure and the work that occupies your days.
 While there is some room to talk about “results achieved,” there’s no need to get bogged down in the specifics of certain projects or engagements – a good essay will be composed of fairly general comments that are focused on the present.
-It is fine to incorporate some more specific information about your career’s “greatest hits” later in response to other questions.
+It is fine to incorporate some more specific information about your career’s “greatest hits” later when responding to other questions.

 Essay 2.
 Please give a full description of your career since graduating from university.
 If you were to remain with your present employer, what would be your next step in terms of position?
 (250 words maximum)

 This is a tall order for a 250-word essay, so brevity and efficient use of language will be critical here.
 The adcom is looking for an applicant who can present her career as a coherent whole, and demonstrate that she has been on an upward trajectory since the outset.
 While it would be ideal for you to include some comments on lessons learned and skills gained over the course of your career, the primary focus should be touching upon each full-time post you’ve held, explaining the reasons behind each move you’ve made and commenting on increases and changes in responsibility.